-Usually, to qualify for a Sure Start Maternity Grant there must be no other children in your family and you must get one of these benefits:
+Usually to qualify for a Sure Start Maternity Grant there must be no other children in your family and you must get one of the following benefits:

 - Income Support

 - Income-related Employment and Support Allowance

 - State Pension Credit

 - Working Tax Credit that includes a disability or severe disability element